CUH Logo

 Oversight of the improvements we are making

-To make sure the delivery of our action plan has oversight from our partners, we reported progress to the dedicated Oversight Board on February 11th, which includes representatives from NHS England, the Care Quality Commission, Healthwatch, GMC and the Integrated Care Board alongside CUH Executive and Non-Executive Directors.
+To make sure the delivery of our action plan has oversight from our partners, we report progress to the dedicated Oversight Board, which includes representatives from NHS England, the Care Quality Commission, Healthwatch, GMC and the Integrated Care Board alongside CUH Executive and Non-Executive Directors.
 We will continue to do this as we progress.

 Ongoing support for patients and families